Shikaga/PitchBlackAnalysis/index.md

 And while many people might argue that it is a shame that Dahl has to be a lesbian just because she is a strong female character, I definitely think that one of the characters of *Riddick* should have been homosexual.
 But it isn't Dahl.

 The return of a Johns in *Riddick* is actually really interesting.
 The addition of a family member bent on revenge alla *Die Hard with a Vengeance (1995)* was something that could have been really interesting if it had been executed correctly.

 And in fact, during the beginning of the movie it almost seems as though they are doing something interesting, in fact, it seems as though Johns had been Johns' husband rather than father.

-John's never explicitly states that he is the father, Riddick induces it, and Johns never confirms nor denies it.
-Then later in the film, Riddick inform's Johns that his son was a junkie to which Johns Sr replies, "That is no the man I knew".
+John's never explicitly states that he is the father, Riddick infers it, and Johns never confirms nor denies it.
+Then later in the film, Riddick informs Johns that his son was a junkie to which Johns Sr replies, "That is not the man I knew".
 Do father's refer to their son's as "the man I knew".
 Sure.
 But they are much more likely to say something like, "He was a good kid".
 This would have been a perfect juncture to reveal that Johns Sr was actually Johns husband.

 The shock that your husband was a drug addict and you never knew about it, is so much more visceral than that your son is a drug addict.
 There are ten thousand movies about men's son's doing drugs and their father saying "you are going to ruin your life if you go down this path son".

 But there are precious few films about how discovering that your partner is a drug addict can destroy your life.
 This would have been a far more interesting story.
 Firstly, it personalises the original Johns much more.
 You never think about the fact that he has a family or loved ones.
 It never occurs to you that he might be so viciously hunting Riddick's bounty because he has a husband to provide for

-Discovering that your husband is was a drug addict is just so much more potent.
+Discovering that your husband is a drug addict is just so much more potent.
 Johns would have had to completely rethink their relationship.
 All those little things would suddenly start to make sense, as they always do.
 Ultimately it would make no difference, he would love him just as much.

-Finally, and not to put too finer point on this, it would mean that the actor wouldn't look far too young to be Johns father.
+Finally, and not to put too fine a point on this, it would mean that the actor wouldn't look far too young to be Johns father.
 Ten years have passed since the events of *Pitch Black*.
 Taking that into account, Both Johns are about the same age, so I can only suppose that Johns Sr has had some serious work done.
 Perhaps he exchanged twenty menthol kools for a surgical face lift.

 Prodigal Son
 ============